The Chinese on Ebay again

+This is about batteries.
 Recently I bought a flashlight on Ebay, from a Chinese Vendor.
 It was not expensive, and it came with an 18650 Lithium battery and a spare battery.
 Advertized as " light torch".
 Illuminating trees that were 300 meters away, with a blinding beam.
 I thought to myself, even when the flashlight is no good, the batteries alone are worth it.
 So one way or another, I could not go wrong.

 Anyway, this article is about the batteries only.

-The batteries had so much self discharge, they get half empty just by storage after 3 weeks.
+The batteries were a plain fraud.
+They have so much self discharge, they get half empty just by storage after 3 weeks.
 That is no compare against Japanese 18650 batteries, I have here.
-These keep 80% of their charge for one year.
-With those dirty Chinese batteries, after 4x charging already, the self discharge began to accelerate, and after 8x charging the batteries were at end of life.
+These are superb, they keep 80% charge for one year, and I used them for many years, they are still fine.
+With those Chinese batteries, after 4x cycles already, the self discharge began to accelerate, and after 8x charging the batteries were at end of life.
 All of that in just a few months.
-Now how can that be?
-I saw a video on youtube, about some Chinese, selling power banks of which every second battery was a fake (filled with sand).
-So I was curious what was inside the batteries they sold me.

 Battery of the infamous JINBOSHI Brand, with it's jacket off.